 Maribeth graduated from Hofstra University School of Law in New York and the University of Utah.
 She is the author of The Successful Landlord, a guide to the rights and responsibilities of owning and managing rental property in Massachusetts.

 Machiko joined the Clearinghouse as the Legal Referral Director in 2004.
 She is responsible for the Legal Referral Program, which matches pro bono attorneys with nonprofit agencies in need of legal services; Boston Bar Association Employment Law Pro Bono Initiative, matching nonprofits with pro bono employment law specialists; a wide array of legal seminars for nonprofits and nonprofit start-ups; and trainings for prospective pro bono attorneys.

 Prior to joining the Clearinghouse, Machiko worked at the Volunteer Lawyers for the Arts of Massachusetts as a staff attorney and coordinator of its legal referral program.
 Machiko is a graduate of Northeastern University School of Law and Hokkaido University School of Law in Sapporo, Japan.

-Legal Clinic and Fellows Program Director
+Legal Clinic Director

 Mia Friedman, Esq.